Analysis of the near-side ridge structure in pp collisions via Momentum-Kick Model: ANALYSIS

 \subsection{Fitting results for high-multiplicity pp collisions at 13 and 7 TeV}

 Given that recent research on ridge structures in small systems has primarily focused on the high-multiplicity region, we begin our analysis by applying the MKM to high-multiplicity pp collisions at 13 TeV and 7 TeV.
 The major parameters of the MKM for describing the ridge structure in two-particle correlations are $q$, $T$, and $f_R \langle N_k \rangle$.
-The parameter $q$ represents the average momentum transfer from jet particles to medium partons per kick, and the temperature, $T$, denotes the medium temperature. $f_R$ and $\langle N_k \rangle$ are the ratio of surviving particles at the detector and the average number of collisions with medium particles, respectively, and they work as a single parameter such as $f_R \langle N_k \rangle$.
+Jet particles scatter off medium partons several times while they pass through the medium.
+Whenever they scatter, they transfer the momentum to the medium partons.
+Even though the number of scatterings per jet particle is fewer in pp collisions than in AA collisions, jet particles transfer the momentum to the medium partons. $q$ is the average value of momentum transfer per kick over several scattering events and over the jet fragment particles.
+The temperature, $T$, denotes the temperature of medium partons, which is more like an average kinetic energy rather than a statistical one. $f_R$ and $\langle N_k \rangle$ are the ratio of surviving particles at the detector and the average number of collisions with medium particles, respectively, and they work as a single parameter such as $f_R \langle N_k \rangle$.

 Table \ref{table:param} compares the values of the major parameters in the MKM, obtained from our analysis of high-multiplicity pp collisions at 13 TeV and 7 TeV, alongside previous results for high-multiplicity pp collisions at 13 TeV \cite{Hanul}.
 The second column presents the results from the previous study for pp collisions at 13 TeV, while the third and fourth columns show the results from our current analysis.
 Let us examine the major parameter values in greater detail, addressing each individually.